Textualize/textual/docs/widgets/text_area.md

 Some other convenient methods are available, such as [`insert`][textual.widgets._text_area.TextArea.insert], [`delete`][textual.widgets._text_area.TextArea.delete], and [`clear`][textual.widgets._text_area.TextArea.clear].

+!!! tip
+    The `TextArea.document.end` property returns the location at the end of the document, which might be convenient when editing programmatically.

 ### Working with the cursor

 #### Moving the cursor